Attorney review is the first critical period of any real estate sale.

 IMPORTANT !!
 If you are selling a home off-market, with no realtor, attorney review is NOT required in New Jersey.

 Do not let a shady home buyer use this loophole to trick you into bypassing attorney review!

 If there is a broker involved in the transaction, then attorney review is mandatory,

 But regardless if it's required by law or not, you should always have a lawyer look over the contract!

 Attorney review lasts a minimum of 3 days, but is often longer.
 The review period does not end until both attorneys approve all of the revisions made to the original agreement.

-5. Contract Can Be Cancelled – During attorney review either party can cancel the contract for any reason whatsoever.
+During this time, either party can cancel the contract for any reason whatsoever.
 No valid reason is required and the other party likely can’t seek damages or pursue legal action.

-As always, the information written here is intended for educational purposes and should not be construed as legal advise.
-Please consult directly with an attorney for legal questions.
+Remember, this information here is intended for educational purposes and should not be construed as legal advise.
+Please consult directly with an attorney for legal questions